ponty/entrypoint2/README.rst

 Additional features over original entrypoint_:
  - function signature is preserved so it can be called both from command-line and external module
+ - function name, doc and module are preserved so it can be used with sphinx autodoc_
+ - sphinx autodoc_ documentation style is supported: ``:param x: this is x``
  - automatic ``--version`` flag, which prints version variable from the current module (``__version__``, ``VERSION``, ..)
  - automatic ``--debug`` flag, which turns on logging